 1. Steal a kiss in front of the Eiffel Tower

 Can't help but start with the cliché!
 Whatever said and done, I don't think there's anything more romantic than going atop the Eiffel Tower around sunset and witnessing the golden hues of dusk glistening over the city.
-As the Eiffel Tower is currently closed due to COVID-19 regulations, we suggest taking a walk close the venue with your partner and watch the City of Lights turn into its name as you enjoy a resplendent meal.
+Go for a walk close to the venue with your partner and watch the City of Lights turn into its name as you enjoy a resplendent meal!
 And if you're still up for it, walk down the banks and Seine.
 Oh! and steal a kiss (or you can opt for a long one, no judgements) before you leave the area!

 2. Catch an opera or ballet performance

 Thanks to Opera Vision, you can now watch scintillating and awe-inspiring performances from the comfort of your home.
 Be it dance, opera, or concerts & recitals, you can catch magnificent performances on this free website.
 Some of the shows currently available for viewing on the platform include La Passion de Simone by the Royal Swedish Opera, Faust (working title) by the Dutch National Opera & Ballet, and Offenbach's The Tales of Hoffman performed by Komische Oper Berlin.
 While one cannot visit the theatre in person, this is a close second to making your evening special.
 Cook your favourite food, get some fine wine, and make a wonderful evening out of it — enjoy your meal as you are spellbound by your favourite performers.